blog posts

 SPAN

-CCNA Training: Introducing SPAN And Switched Port Analyzer Settings In Cisco For Network Monitoring
+CCNA Training: Introducing SPAN (Switched Port Analyzer) for Network Monitoring

-SPAN, If we want to introduce the Port Mirroring technique briefly, we must say that it sends a copy of network information or even an entire LAN to one or more devices and ports; this is done to monitor the network accurately…
+SPAN: To briefly introduce the Port Mirroring technique, it sends a copy of network traffic, including an entire LAN, to one or more devices and ports to monitor the network accurately.

-Of course, in this method, you do not need to worry about the security of your information because by activating this method, you only receive the desired Metadata package, and this Metadata is enough for monitoring software to receive and display the desired information.
+Of course, this method does not require you to worry about your information security because, by activating it, you only receive the Metadata package you need for the monitoring software to retrieve and display the desired information.

-Using the Port Mirroring technique, you can find security issues, network bugs, and issues with your network.
-You can also have all inbound traffic (ingress) and outbound traffic (egress) on one port or all of the interfaces and even VLanes of a switch for Mirror monitoring, which is usually more commonly used for incoming network traffic…
+Using the Port Mirroring technique, you can detect security vulnerabilities, network issues, and other problems.
+You can also mirror all inbound traffic (ingress) and outbound traffic (egress) on a single port, or all interfaces and VLANs of a switch, for monitoring.
+This is usually used more commonly for incoming network traffic.

 What is SPAN?

-Property (Switch Port Analyzer (SPAN sometimes called Port Monitoring) and Port Mirroring also called for an analysis of network traffic utilizing analyzers.
-Tools Network analyzers can provide probe Cisco (Cisco Switchprobe) or Remote Monitoring Probe tools or software.
-The simplest network analysis software is Wireshark or Microsoft Network Monitor, called Sniffer network probe tools.
+Property (Switch Port Analyzer (SPAN, sometimes called Port Monitoring) and Port Mirroring also call for analyzing network traffic utilizing analyzers.
+Tools: Network analyzers can provide a Cisco (Cisco Switchprobe) probe, a Remote Monitoring Probe tool, or software.
+The most straightforward network analysis software is Wireshark or Microsoft Network Monitor, which is called Sniffer network probe tools.

-There is basically no need for SPAN in the hub.
-If the data packet reaches one of the hub ports, that packet is copied and sent to all ports except the primary port.
-But in the switch, after turning it on, the layer 2 tables are created from the MAC Address or physical source address (Source Mac Address) of the sent packets.
-After creating this table, the switch sends the sent packets directly to the destination port based on this table.
+However, after turning it on in the switch, the layer two tables are created from the MAC Address or physical source address (Source MAC Address) of the sent packets.
+After making this table, the switch sends the packets directly to the destination port based on this table.

-The following figure shows how a hub works when transferring a packet from source to destination.
+The following figure shows how a hub transfers a packet from source to destination.

-As it turns out, the hub copies or sends the input packet to one port over the other ports so that by setting a sniffer, you can easily eavesdrop on the entire network traffic.
+As it turns out, the hub copies or sends the input packet to one port over the other ports, so you can easily eavesdrop on the entire network traffic by setting a sniffer.

-We put a Ping from PC1 to PC2 and see that we can easily download this package.
+We ping PC1 from PC2 and confirm we can easily download the package.

 Wireshark capture

-But in the switch, as shown in the figure below, the switch understands the physical address of computer 2 and keeps it in its MAC table.
+However, as shown in the figure below, the switch understands computer two’s physical address and keeps it in its MAC table.

-As soon as the data packet is sent from computer 1 to computer 2, the switch uses the information in the MAC table to send the packet directly to the port connected to computer 2.
-Therefore, sniffer and monitoring systems can not access traffic within the network.
+As soon as the data packet is sent from computer 1 to computer 2, the switch uses the MAC table to forward the packet directly to the port connected to computer 2.
+Therefore, sniffers and monitoring systems cannot access traffic within the network.

 This type of traffic sent to a specific destination is called Unicast.